GuillaumeGSO/motor-insurance-pricing/README.md

   - A token (classical `Authorization Bearer...`) must be set for all admin routes (other than GET).
   - A role "admin" must be set in the `x-role` header.
 - A branch is created (WIP) with a deployment ready approach
-- API is able to handle a lot of concurrent access out of the box.
-This
+- API is able to handle a lot of concurrent access out of the box, see [load testing](#load-testing)
+ - Unit test coverage is close to 100% with config and modules files excluded, see [unit testing](#test-coverage)

 ## Technology Stack